Ana Konjuh: 2014: First full tour season and top-100 ranking

 Konjuh was awarded a main-draw wildcard for the Auckland Open in New Zealand.
 On her debut at WTA Tour-level, she stunned the top seed and world No. 14 Roberta Vinci, in the first round in three sets.
 At the Australian Open, she came through qualifying to reach her first Grand Slam main draw, but lost in the first round to the fourth seed and eventual champion, Li Na.

 Konjuh underwent elbow surgery on 23 January in Zagreb.
 Her recovery lasted four months, and she made her return in May by defeating Allie Kiick at the Open Saint-Gaudens.
 Konjuh made it to the semifinals of the $50k tournament in France, before losing to the eventual champion Danka Kovinić, in straight sets.
 This run helped her up to a new world ranking high of No. 189 and enabled her to enter the qualifying draw at Roland Garros, but she again suffered defeat to Kovinić in the second round.
 She was more successful at Wimbledon, qualifying for the main draw with victories over Estrella Cabeza Candela, Laura Siegemund and Stephanie Vogt.
-She then earned her first career Grand Slam main-draw win by defeating Marina Erakovic in the first round, and followed it up with the bigger win of her career to date, toppling former world No. 12 Yanina Wickmayer in the second round.
+She then earned her first career major main-draw win by defeating Marina Erakovic in the first round, and followed it up with the bigger win of her career to date, toppling former world No. 12, Yanina Wickmayer, in the second round.
 Konjuh's run came to an end in the following round with a straight-sets loss to the former world No. 1, Caroline Wozniacki.

 Konjuh's good form continued at the Istanbul Cup, where she came through qualifying to reach her first main-draw semifinal, defeating top-40 players Magdaléna Rybáriková and Elina Svitolina en route.
 Her run came to an end with a defeat to Roberta Vinci.
 Konjuh suffered disappointment at the US Open when she lost to Urszula Radwańska in the first round of qualifying.

-In October, she competed at the Japan Women's Open in Osaka and made the quarterfinals before losing to Zarina Diyas.
+In October, she competed at the Japan Women's Open in Osaka and made the quarterfinals, before losing to Zarina Diyas.
 The result saw her ranking climb to within the top 100 for the first time, aged just 16.
 She completed her year by competing in three tournaments in France, reaching the semifinals of ITF events in Poitiers and Nantes, and the quarterfinals of the WTA 125 Open de Limoges.
 This saw Konjuh rise to a new career-high ranking of No. 84, and she completed the season ranked 90, and as the youngest player within the top 100.